 In my experience, 80% of project delays come from one thing: waiting on content.
 Here are the common bottlenecks:

 • No content ready: "I'll get you the text next week" turns into three weeks.
 This is the single biggest delay on every project.
-Write your content before we start — or let me help you with it.
+Write your content before we start.
+Or let me help you with it.

 • Too many cooks: When decisions need sign-off from multiple people, things grind to a halt.
 One decision-maker keeps things moving.